Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is crucial in both personal and professional spheres for several reasons:
+Emotional intelligence is crucial in both professional and personal areas for a variety of reasons:

 Emotional Intelligence in Business